nripendrap/HowTo/Ionic.md

 Run IIS Express as admin.
 To run IIS Express as admin, Open Visual studio as admin and run the project.

+Issue #6
+Could not read script '<other path>\android\capacitor-cordova-android-plugins\cordova.variables.gradle' as it does not exist

+Delete android folder
+Rebuild

 # Get the current network status
 import { Plugins } from '@capacitor/core';